theme-next/theme-next.org/source/docs/theme-settings/index.md

 {% tabs SEO %}
 <!-- tab <code>canonical</code> -->
 By default a canonical link tag is created in Hexo by setting the value `canonical` to `true` in {% label primary@theme config file %} after you have set up your URL `url: http://yoursite.com` in {% label info@site config file %}.
-More detailed information can be found in {% exturl Consolidate duplicate URLs https://support.google.com/webmasters/answer/139066 %}.
+More detailed information can be found in [Consolidate duplicate URLs](https://support.google.com/webmasters/answer/139066).

 {% code lang:yml next/_config.yml %}
 canonical: true